trunk-io/plugins/tests/readme.md

 ## Overview

-Thank you for contributing to the trunk plugins repository!
-We appreciate your support as we work to streamline the discovery, management and integration of new tools.

-We ask that new linter definitions in this repository add some basic testing logic.
+We ask that all new linter definitions in this repository add some basic testing.
 This should be a straightforward and simple process, with minimal overhead, but let us know if you need help!
 Please start by following the instructions below: